 Salted caramel is all the rage right now and this Salted Caramel Fudge is sweet, salty, melt in the mouth, and absoutely delicious!
 I don't think salted caramel will ever lose it's popularity to be honest, that mix of salty and sweet is always going to be so tasty.
 I like this Salted Caramel Fudge in particular because fudge is very sweet, but the salt balances it out perfectly.
 Fudge is great for giving as a gift too, I have given it out at Christmas and for Valentine's Day before.
 You get at least three decent sized gifts out of this batch, depending on how much you want to give away!

-In a large heavy bottomed pan I put 1 can (397g) condensed milk, 150ml semi skimmed milk, 115g butter, 300g granulated sugar, and 150g golden caster sugar.
-I heated it on low until all the sugar had dissolved.
+In a large heavy bottomed pan, put condensed milk, semi skimmed milk, butter, granulated sugar, and golden caster sugar.
+Heat it on low until all the sugar dissolves.

 - 115 g Butter

 - 150 g Golden caster sugar or demerara sugar

 - 1-2 tsp Coarse sea salt to taste